Review update: 2020 Aston Martin Vantage appeals as dashing and different

 Hit: You can live with it or track it

 The last-generation Vantage was a stunningly beautiful car.
 It also rode like a shopping cart.
 The new Vantage is the performance model in the Aston Martin lineup and it has the firm suspension tuning to prove it.
 Still, the stiffer structure allows for a softer suspension, which makes it far more comfortable than the model it replaces.
 This Vantage can be an everyday sports car, and that will encourage owners to drive it more often and show off its stunning looks to an adoring public.
+A 2021 Vantage roadster is also on the way to add top-down driving to the experience.

 The new Vantage also excels as a sports car.
 The car shrinks around the driver with quick-twitch moves thanks to extra-sensory steering and a near-perfect 51/49 front/rear weight balance.
 It approaches the Porsche 911 for handling prowess, but…